kentnsw/cloud-custodian-policy/docs/journey/10-a-practical-deployment-architecture.md

       cron: 0 9 * * 2
 ```

 This YAML-based configuration provides a cleaner and more maintainable approach to scheduling policy executions, simplifying our cloud operations journey.
-We could build more useful feature around the script in the future.
+We could build some useful and flexible features around the script in the future.

 In conclusion, a well-thought-out deployment architecture coupled with a strategic scheduling approach sets the stage for efficient cloud operations.
 Balancing simplicity with advanced features and aligning with organizational preferences ensures a robust foundation for managing cloud resources effectively.